The Invisible Trauma: Why Being a Hero Child Leads to Adult Burnout

 Finding a balanced and healthy work life is tough for most people.
 In addition to the productivity expected from you, there are workplace politics, difficult bosses, and other challenges.
 When you are suffering from addiction, work can be even tougher.
 Bringing dual diagnosis into the picture only complicates things.
 What is dual diagnosis and what…

-How Trauma Contributes to Substance Use Disorders
+How Trauma Contributes to Substance Abuse

 Have you ever wondered what really lies behind the struggle of substance use disorders?
 Often, it’s not just about the physical addiction; there’s a deeper story.
 One key player in this complex drama is trauma.
 It’s like an invisible thread that, in many cases, weaves through the lives of those battling with addiction.
 This article…